Feynman Categories: Examples

 \subsubsection{Operads}

+There is a Feynman category whose $\fops$ are operads.
+More precisely, there are several minor variations in the definition of operad, each encoded by its own Feynman category.
+We will begin with the simplest variation and define the Feynman category for pseudo-operads.
+Recall \cite{MSS} a pseudo-operad satisfies the conditions of an operad, except is not required to have a unit for the composition.

-The Feynman category for operads $\operads=(\Crl^{rt},\opd,\imath)$ is given as follows: $\Crl^{rt}$ are directed corollas with exactly one ``out'' flag (root) and their isomorphisms as directed graphs, that is permutations of the ``in'' flags. $\opd$ has as objects aggregates (disjoint unions) of such corollas and as morphisms those morphisms of oriented graphs whose associated graphs $\gh(\phi_v)$ are (connected) trees.
-Notice these trees are actually oriented and rooted.
+{\bf Pseudo-Operads.} The Feynman category for pseudo-operads is denoted $\mathfrak{O}^{ps}=(\Crl^{rt},\opd,\imath)$ and defined as follows: The objects of $\Crl^{rt}$ are directed corollas having exactly one ``out'' flag (called the root).
+The morphisms of $\Crl^{rt}$ are those isomorphisms which preserve the directed structure; ie permutations of the ``in'' flags.
+The objects of $\opd$ are aggregates (disjoint unions) of such corollas and the morphisms of $\opd$ are $\tensor$-generated by those morphisms of oriented graphs whose associated ghost graphs $\gh(\phi_v)$ are (connected) trees.
+Notice these trees are consequently both oriented and rooted.
 The root of $\gh(\phi_v)$ is given by the image of the root flag of $v$.
+A pseudo-operad is by definition a $\mathfrak{O}^{ps}\text{-}\oper$.